-We now explore results on regression coefficients and treatment effects when researchers collect ARD in multiple, independent networks.
-Settings with multiple independent networks are often used for experiments, so in this simulation we simulate an experimental setting where we assign graph level treatment randomly to half of the graphs.
-Graphs in the control group has expected degree generated from $\mathcal{N}(\mu=15,\sigma=5)$, while graphs in the treatment group has expected degree generated from $\mathcal{N}(\mu=25,\sigma=5)$.
-Graphs are again of size 250 nodes.
+Multiple independent networks often arise in experiments, so we simulate a setting where we assign graph level treatment randomly to half of the graphs.
+Graphs in the control group have expected degree generated from a normal distribution with mean 15 and variance 25, while graphs in the treatment group are generated from a normal density with mean 25 and variance 25.
+Each graph has 250 nodes.
 All graphs have a minimum expected degree of 5 and a maximum expected degree of 35.
 Due to the association between density and treatment, we expect treatment effects on graph-level statistics, such as average path length and diameter.
-The average sparsity over all graphs is 20/250=0.08, which is a value similar to Karnataka data discussed in \citet{SavingsMonitors}.
+The average sparsity over all graphs is 20/250=0.08, which is a value similar to Karnataka data discussed in \cite{SavingsMonitors}.
 For individual measures, 50 actors are randomly selected in each network.
-For link measure between a pair of actors, 1000 pairs are randomly selected in each network.
-For network level measures, there is one measure per network, so the regression consists of $R$ data samples, where $R$ is the number of independent networks.
+For links measured between actors, 1000 pairs are randomly selected in each network.
+For network level measures, there is one measure per network, so the regression consists of $R$ data samples, where $R$ is the number of networks.

-Figure \ref{fig:node} shows results for the simulation exercise with multiple independent networks.
-Relying on the consistency results in Section~\ref{sec:mle-proof}, we use formation model parameters, $\theta^0$, to get $\bar{S}_{ij,r}$ or $\bar{S}_{r}$.
-We also include in the supplementary material results where we use estimated formation model parameters.
-We present results with $R=200$, but also include results that are substantively similar when $R=50, 100, 200$ in the supplementary material.
-We generate $\epsilon_r$ from a normal distribution with zero mean, and $\mathrm{var}(\epsilon_r)=\mathrm{var}(S^*_{ij,r})$ so that we maintain a 0.5 noise to signal ratio.
+Figure \ref{fig:node} shows the simulation exercise with multiple independent networks.
+We use formation model parameters, $\theta^\star$, to get $\bar{S}_{ij,r}$ or $\bar{S}_{r}$ and include results using estimated model parameters in the Supplementary Materials (Figures S3, S4, and S5).
+We present results with $R=200$ ($R=50, 100, 200$ are in the Supplementary Material). $\epsilon_r$ comes from a normal distribution with zero mean, and $\mathrm{var}(\epsilon_r)=\mathrm{var}(S^*_{ij,r})$ to maintain a 0.5 noise to signal ratio.